 If the improvement in the patient is not sufficient, another remedy can be found at a later date, if this is required (by the patient).

-Should we distinguish between ethiology and symptom?
-Ethiology and symptoms are no different the one from the other: one has to prescribe on what is homeopathic in the case: sometimes that is a particular symptom, sometimes that is the ethiology.
+Should we distinguish between etiology and symptom?
+Etiology and symptoms are no different the one from the other: one has to prescribe on what is homeopathic in the case: sometimes that is a particular symptom, sometimes that is the etiology.
 A homeopath should always be a clinical homeopath, and a clinical homeopath who is going to give all the depth possible he can to the patient in the given situation.
 Physical signs of a homeopathic quality (unusual, peculiar, striking) are often very reliable leads to find a very good remedy for the case.